jessepav/lacygoill-wiki-backup/vim/mapping.md

     nno gh :call feedkeys('aaa', 'nt')<cr>
     " press `cd`: 'aa' is inserted

+Also, the issue disappears if you use the `x` flag:

+                                                                  v
+    $ vim -Nu NONE +'nno cd :exe "norm! :call feedkeys(\"aaa\",\"tx\")\r"<cr>' " press 'cd': 'aa' is inserted in the buffer~

 ##
-# One of my custom normal command is not repeatable with the redo command!
+# One of my custom normal command is not repeatable with the dot command!
 Why?

 `.` only repeats the *last* default normal command.
 So, if your  custom command executes several commands, `.`  will only repeat the